How to Convert SharePoint Online Site to Microsoft Teams?

 Option 3: Create Teams from SharePoint Online using PowerShell

-We can migrate SharePoint Online site using PowerShell as well.
-Make sure you have the Teams PowerShell module installed before running this script: How to Install Microsoft Teams PowerShell Module?
+SharePoint Admins can migrate the SharePoint Online site using PowerShell as well.
+Ensure you have the Teams PowerShell module installed before running this script: How to Install Microsoft Teams PowerShell Module?

 Import-Module Microsoft.Online.SharePoint.PowerShell -DisableNameChecking